02 Apr Hot Cross Cinnabuns

 - 1 cup powdered sugar & 1-2 Tbsps almond milk (combined) or melted coconut butter or lightly brushed with syrup of choice

-- FOR THE DOUGH: In a saucepan heat up the butter and milk until the butter is melted (ensure not to reach boiling point).
-Once melted pour into a large bowl and allow to cool down to around the temp of bath water.
+- In a saucepan heat up the butter and milk until the butter is melted (ensure not to reach boiling point).
+Once melted pour into a large bowl and allow to cool down to around the temp of bathwater.

 - Once at this cooler temp, add the instant yeast to the milk/butter mixture but don’t stir.
 Set aside to activate for 10 minutes.
 NOTE: Adding the yeast when the mixture is too hot will kill its active capabilities.